ctownsen357/Dockerfiles/gluster/README.md

 echo "testing, 1,2,3..." >> /gluster/mnt/test.txt
 ```

 And from another host you should be able to read/write to the same document.
+One could then launch containers on any host with a mount to /gluster/mnt to store data.
+Then it would have access to the data no matter which node it was launched on.